KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 (migrated) or a snapshot with memory is created.

 The actions are normally performed by the device manager.
-In the case of QEMU, it will use another ioctl to notify the introspection tool and wait for a limited amount of time (a few seconds) for a confirmation that is OK to proceed (the introspection tool will close the connection).
+In the case of QEMU, it will use the *KVM_INTROSPECTION_PREUNHOOK* ioctl to trigger the *KVMI_VM_EVENT_UNHOOK* event and wait for a limited amount of time (a few seconds) for a confirmation that is OK to proceed.
+The introspection tool will close the connection to signal this.

 Live migrations
 ---------------